 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Hazardous wastes come in many forms.
 They can be liquid, solids, semisolid or contained gases.
 They can be manufacturing-process byproducts, sludges or spent materials, or simply discarded products.
 Whatever their form, proper management is essential to protect human health and the environment.
 In 1976, congress passed the Resource Conservation and Recovery Act (RCRA).
 Subtitle C of this act directed the United States Environmental Protection Agency (U.S. EPA) to develop comprehensive, cradle to grave management standards for hazardous waste.
-Visit U.S. EPA’s RCRA Web page for more information.
+The U.S. EPA RCRA website provides additional information.